a-amato3/Full-stack-coding-test-web3/README.md

 - I used NestJS because I am familar with the architecture of the framework from using the Angular framework.

-- To complete the task I would have retrieved the metadata from the token (Symbol, Name, Decimal) in the getTokenInfo method
+- To complete the task I would have retrieved the metadata from the token (Symbol, Name, Decimal) in the getTokenInfo method using Moralis or another 3rd party lib.
+Using the abi from the smart contract generated from truffle did not allow me to call methods as per the documentation which should have returned metadata from the token.
+The getTokenInfo method has the methods that i tried to implement commented out and hard coded values to showcas how the final reponse would look like.

-- Would use perhaps a differnt 3rd party lib such as Moralis to get the metadata of token in an easier way.
+- Would have used perhaps a differnt 3rd party lib such as Moralis to get the metadata of token in an easier way or Ethers.js.

-- I would have completed the test further by allowing more time to read through documentation and decide on the best 3rd party lib to go with
+- I would have completed the test to a more advanced level by allowing more time to read through documentation and decide on the best 3rd party lib to go with

 - The use of a FE in React to display the json object in a well designed list would also make the app more complete.